Step by step guide: Testing without requirements little requirements

 You first time testing on a project without requirements can be a bit scary but I’m hoping this step by step guide will help you.

-1. Understand the difference between implicit requirements and explicit requirements
+1. What is the difference between implicit reqiurements and explicit requirements?

 There are ALWAYS implicit requirements.
 But there aren’t always explicit requirements.